jonnydubowsky/ember-crud/docs/step1.md

 * New -> Create
 * Save -> Update or Sync

 But what if we want the common web model?
+How can we work with Ember Data?

+New
+---

+Just a sandbox object, then create and save with the attributes.
+On server error you might end up with an unsaved record and your UI needs a way to resolve.

+Edit.
+We need another thing -- changeset.
+Look at pheonix.

+Buffered proxy.

+Avoid 2-way bindings.